 - Ragtag Bunch of Misfits: Dickens performers tend to be the Venn diagram intersection of Renaissance Fair participants, general-purpose historical reenactors, community theater regulars, cosplay practitioners, and neo-burlesque crazies.
 This is not necessarily a bad thing.

 - Santa Claus: What part of Christmas Fair did you not get?

 - Spoiled Brat: Miss Kitty Purswell◊, and later Miss Drucilla Darling.
-Their signature song ("Daddy Wouldn't Buy Me a Bow-Wow") is also a MAJOR Ear Worm.
+Their signature song is "Daddy Wouldn't Buy Me a Bow-Wow".

 - Street Performer

 - Street Urchin: Fagin's gang of pickpockets.◊ The young lady on the right also qualifies as an Affectionate Pickpocket.

 - True Meaning of Christmas: And not just because of A Christmas Carol being a major part of the Fair's DNA.
 It may be one of the few places where performers and attendees regularly wish each other "Happy Christmas!" without the slightest trace of irony.